-This summer, STEMbassadors is going virtual, posting dozens of video demonstrations of fun do-it-yourself experiments online.
+This summer, STEMbassadors went virtual, creating and sharing dozens of video demonstrations of fun do-it-yourself experiments online.
 These experiments run the gamut from candy to oceans to volcanoes.
-With the generous support of Northrop Grumman, STEMbassadors will also be distributing kits containing the materials and instructions you need to follow along and try the experiments at home!
-Each kit contains enough materials for 19 experiments designed for your elementary or middle school learner.
-To request a free kit for this unique family bonding experience, please click here.
-Please click here to access tutorials for elementary school experiments and here to access middle school experiments.
+With the generous support of Northrop Grumman, STEMbassadors also distributed kits containing the materials and instructions families need to follow along and try the experiments at home!
+Each kit contained enough materials for 19 experiments designed for elementary or middle school learners.
+The TJ Partnership Fund was able to distribute over 550 experiment kits, primarily to families in Title I schools.
+Click here to access tutorials for elementary school experiments and here to access middle school experiments.

 Since its inception, the STEMbassadors program has served in over 100 schools and fostered an appreciation for STEM in countless students.
 To learn more about the program and its impact from those who participated in STEMbassadors in the past, click here.

 For more information on the STEMbassadors program and other ways to get involved, please email Sean Nguyen '21 and Lynn Tao '23 at firstname.lastname@example.org.